EajksEajks/blender-cloud/README.md

 those too (see below).

-## Deploying to production server
+## Preparing the production branch for deployment

+All revisions to deploy to production should be on the `production` branches of all the relevant repositories.

-First of all, add those aliases to the `[alias]` section of your `~/.gitconfig`
+Make sure you have these aliases in the `[alias]` section of your `~/.gitconfig`:

 ```
 prod = "!git checkout production && git fetch origin production && gitk --all"
 ff = "merge --ff-only"
-pp = "!git push && if [ -e deploy.sh ]; then ./deploy.sh; fi && git checkout master"
 ```

-The following commands should be executed for each subproject; specifically for Pillar and Attract:
+The following commands should be executed for each (sub)project; specifically for the current repository, Pillar, Attract, Flamenco, and Pillar-SVNMan:

 ```
 cd $projectdir